-Perform the following recommissioning procedures when removing tubular connection equipment from short or longterm storage back into regular service.
+Perform the following recommissioning procedures when removing tubular connection equipment from short or long-term storage back into regular service.
 These procedures are essential for ensuring proper equipment preparation and operation.
 The following procedures also assume that the decommissioning and storage procedures recommended by McCoy have been strictly observed.

-Remove all protective plastic wrapping.
+1. 🗌 Remove all protective plastic wrapping.
 Exhausted desiccant packs within the wrapping may be disposed of with the regular garbage.
 Remove all remaining shipping and/or storage material including straps, blocks, plugs, wireties, etc. Ensure the backup floats freely on its suspension chains.
-2. Remove the access panel on the side of the tong directly adjacent to the shifter mechanism.
-Wipe excess grease or heavy oil from exposed cylinder rods.
-Perform a visual inspection of all lifting points - visibly damaged components (cracks, broken lugs, distorted metal, etc.)must be replaced or repaired before placing tong in service.
+2. 🗌 Wipe excess grease or heavy oil from exposed cylinder rods.
+3. 🗌 Perform a visual inspection of all lifting points - visibly damaged components (cracks, broken lugs, distorted metal, etc.)must be replaced or repaired before placing tong in service.
 Inspect all chains, master links, and turnbuckles.
 Damaged components must be replaced before placing the tong in service.
 If your company requires yearly certification of lifting equipment, ensure that the most recent test date falls within the past year.
 Perform recertification if necessary.
-Perform a liberal lubrication of the equipment - refer to lubrication diagrams on page 5.6.
+4. 🗌 Perform a liberal lubrication of the equipment - refer to lubrication diagrams on page 5.6.
 Generously fill the gear train housing with grease through the opening in the rotary gear.
-Connect the equipment to a hydraulic power unit.
+5. 🗌 Connect the equipment to a hydraulic power unit.
 Ensure all lines are fully made up to prevent equipment damage from excessive back pressure.
 Do not neglect to connect the motor drain.

-WARNING FAILURE TO ENSURE THAT THE SELF-SEALING SUPPLY AND RETURN LINES ARE FULLY MADE UP MAY RESULT IN CATASTROPHIC EQUIPMENT FAILURE.
-Energize hydraulic power to the tool.
-Ensure that supply pressure is at or above the tong's specified operating pressure, and that the return pressure is less than 350 PSI.
-7. Perform a thorough inspection of pressurized hydraulic lines and fittings.
+FAILURE TO ENSURE THAT THE SELF-SEALING SUPPLY AND RETURN LINES ARE FULLY MADE UP MAY RESULT IN CATASTROPHIC EQUIPMENT FAILURE.

+6. Energize hydraulic power to the tool.
+Ensure that supply pressure is at or above the tong's specified operating pressure, and that the return pressure is less than 350 psi.
+7. 🗌 Perform a thorough inspection of pressurized hydraulic lines and fittings.
 Leaking hydraulic fluid lines or fittings must be replaced before returning the equipment to service.
-Perform a thorough inspection of all seals.
+8. 🗌 Perform a thorough inspection of all seals.
 Any seal that is leaking or "weeping" must be replaced before returning the equipment to service.
-Rotate tong at low speed for 5 minutes while monitoring pressurized seals and hydraulic lines.
+9. 🗌 Rotate tong at low speed for 5 minutes while monitoring pressurized seals and hydraulic lines.
 If a seal, line, or fitting begins to leak while tong is rotating, it must be replaced before returning the equipment to service.
 Finish this step with the rotary gear opening facing the gear train.
 De-energize the power unit.
-Inspect all flexible hydraulic lines for signs of wear, blistering, or any other signs of potential failure - replace if 11. signs of potential failure are identified.
-Inspect the gear train housing.
+10. 🗌 Inspect all flexible hydraulic lines for signs of wear, blistering, or any other signs of potential failure - replace if signs of potential failure are identified.
+11. 🗌 Inspect the gear train housing.
 If the amount of grease is inadequate, liberally grease the gear train through the access panel, and through the opening in the rotary gear.
-12. Inspect top and bottom brake band linings - replace if necessary.
-Unequal wear of the brake bands indicates that the brake band tension is not evenly adjusted.
-Refer to the maintenance section of the manual for instructions on properly adjusting brake bands.
-Ensure that all grease is wiped from brake band linings and the parts of the 13. cage plates that come into contact with the brake band linings.
-Re-install access panel.
-Install a set of pre-inspected jaws that are the correct size for the pipe or casing being Install load cell.
+12. 🗌 Inspect the brake band lining.
+Replace if necessary.
+Unequal wear of the brake band indicates that the brake band tension is not evenly adjusted.
+Refer to "Illustration 5.6.1: Brake Band Adjustment" on page 5.7 for instructions on properly adjusting brake bands.
+Ensure that all grease is wiped from brake band linings and the parts of the cage plate that come into contact with the brake band linings are free from debris.
+13. 🗌 Install a set of pre-inspected jaws that are the correct size for the pipe or casing being run.
+14. 🗌 Install load cell.
 Perform a visual inspection and replace any cracked, broken, or distorted components including links and chains.
-Inspect the load cell anchor pins.
+15. 🗌 Inspect the load cell anchor pins.
 Replace the anchor pins if cracking or metal distortion is seen.
-17. Re-energize hydraulic power to the tool.
+16. 🗌 Re-energize hydraulic power to the tool.